 The ScoutFS scale-out architecture allows nodes to enter or leave the cluster without disruption.
 Due to the journaled and atomic design, work is never lost during a node failure.
 Failover within a cluster is fully managed without the need for external HA frameworks.

 Atomic metadata and data sequence numbers are indexed so both inode attribute changes and file content changes may be quickly discovered within the system.
 Indexed change sequence information eliminates the need for routine file system scans.

 Highly scalable user defined and API driven custom metadata tagging is supported to enable the creation and management of enhanced metadata.
 Enhanced metadata can be searched with responsive performance even among very large file and object populations.

 Fast Dump & Restore

 ScoutFS supports fast metadata dumps for greater convenience and enhanced system protection.
 Metadata restores benefit from extremely high file creation rates in the ScoutFS multi-node system.
 Incremental file system dumps avoid wasted processing time by skipping items that have not changed.

 The ScoutFS cluster architecture takes advantage of technologies that have emerged in recent years including the commercialization of NVMe devices.
 ScoutFS stores metadata and data on separate devices.
-This separation allows low capacity but high performance metadata workloads to be concentrated on relatively small quantities of NVMe devices, while data is stored on either SSD’s or conventional disk arrays optimized fro streaming read/write performance.
-The ScoutFS architecture was developed specifically to address mass storage and archiving workloads.
+This separation allows low capacity but high performance metadata workloads to be concentrated on relatively small quantities of NVMe or SSD devices, while data is stored on either SSDs or conventional disk arrays optimized for streaming read/write performance.
+The ScoutFS filesystem was developed specifically to address the unique and challenging requirements of mass storage and archiving workloads.